MaxKlyukin/helpet/README.md

 # Helpet

 Small library with useful, easy to use functional types and other helpful things.
 Contains helpful classes and corresponding helper functions.

+Install:
+`npm install --save helpet`

 ### Classes

 #### `NumberRange`
 Provides similar functionality to python's range function.